dell/omnia/docs/source/InstallationGuides/reprovisioningthecluster.rst

     ansible-playbook discovery_provision.yml -i inventory

-Where the inventory contains a list of host IPs as shown below:
+Where the inventory contains a list of host IPs (Sourced from `the nodetable <InstallingProvisionTool/ViewingDB.html>`_) as shown below:

 ::